ShunichiroT/Circos_plot/README.md

 - Result: folder used as storage for output files from this tool

-- genomic_prediction.py: code that bundles the genomic prediction models
+- genomic_prediction.py: code that bundles the genomic prediction models.
+This function is implemented through the "main" function.

-- circos_plot.py: code that generates a circos plot
+- circos_plot.py: code that generates a circos plot.
+This function is implemented through the "main" function.

 - main.py: the top function that manages the implementation of this tool.
 Users can modify the settings and hyperparameters through this function to optimise this tool based on their requirements.